 You will leave with advice and tips on how to find and appraise a potential building plot.

-"This was a FANTASTIC course, a goldmine of wisdom, you did a brilliant job, Mark - I've learnt so much and am now super eager to put it all into practice!
-Thanks Katy too, you make a great team!:)"
+"This was a FANTASTIC course, a goldmine of wisdom, you did a brilliant job, Mark - I've learnt so much and am now super eager to put it all into practice!"